 The Amazon Echo Sub Bundle includes two 2nd generation Amazon Echo Plus' and the new subwoofer, the Echo Sub.
-This whole package will set you back $330.
-That feels like a pretty good deal to us, considering you're essentially getting fairly good, omnidirectional sound from two speakers and powerful bass rumbling at your feet.
+This whole package will set you back quite a bit.
+However, it still feels like a pretty good deal to us, considering you're essentially getting fairly good and omnidirectional sound from two speakers along with powerful bass rumbling at your feet.
 If you want to put a speaker in every room of your house we'd suggest looking at Sonos instead, as the Sonos PLAY:1 sounds better than the Echo Plus on its own, and is less expensive than buying an Echo Sub for each room.
 However, if you like the idea of having multiple speakers and a subwoofer playing music in a single room, this bundle is one of the most economical solutions we've found.

 Amazon Echo Sub Bundle Review